FutureTalks/Angular/README.md

 Install Firebase Tools globally using `npm install -g firebase-tools`.
 After installing, run `firebase login` to login to firebase.

+NEVER COMMIT ANY KEYS OR PERSONAL INFORMATION!

 Get your App config from Firebase and paste it in `src/environments/environment.ts` and `src/environments/environment.prod.ts`.

+NEVER COMMIT ANY KEYS OR PERSONAL INFORMATION!

-NEVER commit your api keys in the config!
-Run `git update-index --assume-unchanged src/environments/environment.ts` and `git update-index --assume-unchanged src/environments/environment.prod.ts` to avoid committing your keys.
+Run `git update-index --assume-unchanged src/environments/*` to avoid committing your keys.

 And you're done!
 Start coding and use `npm run deploy` to build the project and deploy it to firebase.